 The steps to perform Kitchener stitch are notoriously difficult to remember, prompting notions companies to print them on key chains and dog tags.
 Some knitters rely on muttering the Kitchener stitch mnemonic, "knit off, purl on; purl off, knit on," under their breaths to remember the basic motions.

 Calling this maneuver grafting makes sense because the two pieces of knitting are melded together into a whole where the seam is virtually imperceptible (if you do it well).
 But why Kitchener?

 Origin of the Kitchener Name

-Whether you call it grafting or Kitchener stitch, this method of closing up knitting is an easy (once you've done it a time or two), effective way to finish your knitting without bulk.
+Whether you call it grafting or Kitchener stitch, this method of closing up knitting is an easy, effective way to finish your knitting without the bulk.

 - Arrange your stitches on two needles, with the same number on each, with the purl sides facing each other and the points of the needles on the right side.

 - Thread the tail onto a tapestry needle.
 Then, using the needle in the front, pull the tapestry need through the first stitch as if you are going to purl, but don't pull the stitch off the needle.

 - Go through the first stitch with the needle in the back, if you were going to knit.
 Again, keep the stitch on the needle.

 - On the front needle, go through the first stitch as if you were going to knit.
 This time, pull the stitch off the needle.
 On the same needle, go through a new first stitch as if to purl, and keep the stitch on the needle.